-10. Summary of Overall Replacement and Mitigation Costs
+11. Summary of Overall Replacement and Mitigation Costs

-Based on previous studies, replacing the services provided by the dams could range in cost from \$10.3 billion to \$27.2 billion (see Table 17), and anticipated costs are still not available for several necessary actions.
+Based on previous studies, replacing the services provided by the dams could range in cost from \$10.3 billion to \$31.3 billion (see Table 19), and anticipated costs are still not available for several necessary actions, including long-term operations and maintenance.
 There was a wide range in the level of detail and assumptions for the analyses used to develop cost estimates.
 For example, the cost for energy replacement varies greatly depending on a number of issues including the source of energy, technological advances, location of new sources and many other factors.
 If breaching were to move forward, all cost estimates would need to be refined through additional technical work and collaboration with affected parties.